houmain/spright/README.md

 - `floor(number)`: Returns the biggest integer which is less or equal than the passed number.
 - `makeId(string)`: Returns the string with all special characters replaced by `_`.
 - `removeExtension(filename)`: Returns the filename without the extension.
+- `removeDirectory(filename, [keep])`: Returns the filename without the directories, with an optional number of directories to keep.
+- `joinPath(path...)`: Returns a filename by joining the passed paths with directory separators.
 - `base64(filename)`: Returns the [base64](https://en.wikipedia.org/wiki/Base64) encoded content of the file.

 ### Templates